Nondiscrimination, Anti-Harassment and Equal Opportunity

-If a complaint is dismissed, Diversity & Equal Opportunity will notify the complainant in writing identifying the reason and informing the complainant that, no later than 14 calendar days after the notification, he or she may appeal the dismissal decision to the Senior Executive Vice President, Chief Operating and Financial Officer (“COO/CFO”) or designee.
+If a complaint is dismissed, Diversity & Equal Opportunity will notify the complainant in writing identifying the reason and informing the complainant that, no later than 14 calendar days after the notification, he or she may appeal the dismissal decision to the Vice President and Chief Human Resources Officer (CHRO) or designee.
 The written appeal must explain why the decision to dismiss the complaint was in error.
-Under most circumstances, the COO/CFO will respond no later than 14 calendar days after receipt of the appeal, and the COO/CFO’s decision is final.
+Under most circumstances, the CHRO will generally respond no later than 14 calendar days after receipt of the appeal, and the CHRO’s decision is final.
 If the decision to dismiss is overturned, the complaint will be returned to Diversity & Equal Opportunity for investigation.

 Any person believed to have information relevant to the complaint may be interviewed.
 Such interviews will be appropriately documented.
 University community members have an affirmative duty to participate in such investigations.

 The investigation will be concluded in as timely a manner as possible.
-In investigations exceeding 60 calendar days, a justification for the delay will be presented to and reviewed by the Associate Vice President of Diversity & Equal Opportunity.
-The complainant, respondent and appropriate supervisor will be provided an update on the progress of the investigation after the review by the Associate Vice President of Diversity & Equal Opportunity.
+In investigations exceeding 90 business days, a justification for the delay will be presented to and reviewed by the Associate Vice President of Diversity & Equal Opportunity.